Nati-14575/alx-pre_course/0x03-git/README.md

 My Second project
-It is actually not my second project
+It is actually not my second project.
+LOL